vivid-planet/comet-docs/docs/getting-started/how-to-start/how-to-run.md

 sidebar_position: 1
 ---

-A Comet DXP application consists of multiple processes, such as:
+A COMET DXP application consists of multiple processes, such as:

 * [an API](../../Overview/PackagesTools#apiPackage)
 * [an admin application](../../Overview/PackagesTools#adminPackage)